Raphlawren/Minneapolis_Crime_Data/README.md

 Most of the crimes was Theft from Motor Vehicle, Part of Motor Vehicle theft,  Destruction of property.

 Conclusion: We can advice business owners who want to invest in Motor Vehicle business in that street that setting up Businesses in that area is not safe.
-It is not safe for car owners to park their vehicle in that street as well
+It is not safe for car owners to park their vehicle in that street as well.

+### If the maps was not showing, you can view it [here](https://nbviewer.org/github/Raphlawren/Minneapolis_Crime_Data/blob/main/Minnesota_Crime_rate_Visuals.ipynb)